uswds/uswds-site/pages/design-tokens/color/overview.md

 ---

 ## Introduction
-USWDS organizes its colors tokens into [theme tokens]({{ site.baseurl }}/design-tokens/color/theme-tokens/), [state tokens]({{ site.baseurl }}/design-tokens/color/state-tokens/), and [system tokens]({{ site.baseurl }}/design-tokens/color/system-tokens/).
-System tokens are the complete set of colors available to USWDS.
+USWDS organizes its color tokens into [theme tokens]({{ site.baseurl }}/design-tokens/color/theme-tokens/), [state tokens]({{ site.baseurl }}/design-tokens/color/state-tokens/), and [system tokens]({{ site.baseurl }}/design-tokens/color/system-tokens/).
+System tokens are the complete set of colors available from USWDS.
 Project tokens are a smaller, role-based subset customized to your project's individual identity, tone, and needs.
-It will use only a few color families from the broader set of 24 color families available in the system token set.
+This subset of tokens will use only a few color families from the broader set of 24 color families available in the system token set.

 **Use USWDS color tokens and avoid custom colors whenever possible.** In the long run, it’s a better user experience across government when there’s coherence across sites and services.
 Of course, your mission, project needs, and user needs always come first, but if you plan to contribute your work back into the system — which helps the system learn, adapt, and improve — that work will need to conform to system standards and use USWDS tokens.